Standard-Cloud/cshelve/README.md

 flag = key in d                # Check if the key exists in the cloud store klist = list(d.keys())         # List all keys in the remote storage

-# Note: Writeback functionality is not yet supported.
 d['xx'] = [0, 1, 2]            # Store a list remotely
 d['xx'].append(3)              # Changes to the list won't persist